picosonic/js13k-2022/README.md

 Watch out for the grubs which turn into evil blue ZomBees when they eat enough toadstools.

 You can collect a gun which shoots super-strength 2000 MGO honey and neutralises the enemies.
 Once the bees have made enough honey in a hive, new baby bees are born.
+There is also a JS13K logo which gives temporary invulnerability.

 To progress to the next level you need to defeat all the enemies and help the bees grow their colony.
-The further you progres, the more bees you'll need to safeguard to move onwwards.
+The further you progress, the more bees you'll need to safeguard to move onwards.

 Clear away toadstools to prevent grubs turning into ZomBees and make space for flowers to grow.